-Primary Health Care & Access to Clean Energy
+Primary Health Care & Clean Energy Access

 The primary health care service providers in villages are required to deal with emergencies and extreme situations.
 Their job is also to educate and provide the required information on prevention and safety to check the spread of diseases and pandemics like Covid-19 to village communities.
 The Primary Health Clinics (PHCs) in the villages lack the required infrastructure to deal with emergencies and extreme situations like the spread of the pandemic.
 Access to electricity is a key barrier in addition to the absence of refrigeration facilities and the quality of available equipment to treat common illnesses.
 For the effective delivery of health services, the PHCs urgently need the infrastructure to provide 24x7 electricity to support refrigeration facilities (to store vaccines), use of nebulizers, ECG measurements, vaccination, operate X-ray viewers, and providing necessary lighting facilities.
 In the absence of electricity supplies, most patients get referred to hospitals in nearby towns inviting higher treatment costs due to additional expenses on travel and other logistics.
 Thus, making it difficult for the poor to afford.